w3c-fedid/FedCM/src/directed_identifiers.md

 The latter is used by [Shibboleth in its peristent identifier implementation](https://wiki.shibboleth.net/confluence/display/IDP30/PersistentNameIDGenerationConfiguration), and also described in [OpenID Connect for generating pairwise Subject Identifiers](https://openid.net/specs/openid-connect-core-1_0.html#PairwiseAlg).

-# Directed identifiers in WebID
+# Directed identifiers in FedCM
 While there exist examples of directed identifiers being used in closed identity systems, there are challenges to adapting them in a broad way to federated sign-in.
 The privacy goals of this project require that the entire ID token be directed, not just a single identifier field.
 For instance, the set of [OIDC standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) mostly contains fields that cannot exist in a token containing only directed identifiers, or else would have to contain random or obfuscated data.

 ## Essential fields